AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/scenario-execution-cycles-phases.md

 ## Cycles

 Each cycle represents an undividable unit of work composed of a series of operations.
-It is possible to set the maximum number of cycles in the scenario settings panel.
+It is possible to set the maximum number of cycles in the [!UICONTROL scenario settings] panel.
 The default number is 1.

 For more information, see [The scenario settings panel in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-settings-panel.md).